ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/increase-recorder-helper-coverage.md

 * Adding an mx-name in the class of the widget

 ### 4.1 Giving buttons a unique name in ATS
 The previous chapter described that ATS can interact with the correct widget by giving it a unique name in the Mendix modeler.
 Another way to let ATS interact with the correct widget is by adding another mx-name in the ATS action.
+The mechanics are the same as the **Search Context** input parameter.
+ATS will search for the widget with the second mx-name inside the widget with the first mx-name.
+For example: 'container8 microflowButton2' ATS searches for the microflowbutton inside the container.
 ATS will search for the second mx-name within the first mx-name:

 ![](attachments/increase-recorder-coverage-2/2-mx-names.png)